Historics

 4 Y-O

 A lovely, older Robert Backhouse cultivar.
 Glowing Phoenix is wild and sparse double, colorful and free.
+That is free as in spirit, not as free as in beer.
 Rare.
 Very early.
 ADS Historic.

 8 W-Y